zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    requesting information for a different (or in theory even the same) certificate.

-   :f: The file.
+   :param f: The file.

-   :hashAlgorithm: The hash algorithm used for the issuerKeyHash.
+   :param hashAlgorithm: The hash algorithm used for the issuerKeyHash.

-   :issuerKeyHash: Hash of the issuers public key.
+   :param issuerKeyHash: Hash of the issuers public key.

-   :serialNumber: Serial number of the certificate for which the status is requested.
+   :param serialNumber: Serial number of the certificate for which the status is requested.

    .. zeek:see:: ocsp_request ocsp_response_status
                 ocsp_response_bytes ocsp_response_certificate ocsp_extension